-Collecting and reading your medical records is one of the best things you can do to help your case.
-Unfortunately, sometimes people have difficulty getting copies of their mental health records.
+Collecting and reading your medical records is one of the best things you can do to help your disability case.

 For physical health, doctors are legally required to release all your records to you.
 For mental health, the laws are trickier and in some cases the doctor’s office may not release your records to you directly for “your own protection.”

 In some cases, you may just decide to make peace with this.
 If you have talked to your psych doctor and you feel confident that she completely supports your disability application, and your doctor has willing filled out a Mental RFC form and showed you everything written, then you may decide to just live without reading the full records.